hydrusnetwork/hydrus/docs/getting_started_tags.md

 ![](images/or_buttons.png)

 You can also cancel an under-construction OR by hitting Esc on an empty input.
 You can add any sort of search term to an OR search predicate, including system predicates.
-Some unusual sub-predicates (typically a '-tag', or a very broad system predicate) can run very slowly, but they will run much faster if you include non-OR search predicates in the search:
+Some unusual sub-predicates (typically a `-tag`, or a very broad system predicate) can run very slowly, but they will run much faster if you include non-OR search predicates in the search:

 ![](images/or_mixed.png)

-This search will return all files that have the tag 'fanfic' and one or more of 'medium:text', a positive value for the like/dislike rating 'read later', or PDF mime.
+This search will return all files that have the tag `fanfic` and one or more of `medium:text`, a positive value for the like/dislike rating 'read later', or PDF mime.

 ## tag repositories